CXwudi/litellm-config-generator/README.md

 For the `litellm-template.yaml`, this is where you put your LiteLLM configuration file with `model_list` removed.

 ### 3. Modify the template to suit your needs

-This project contains a `.devcontainer` directory which can be used to quickly setup a dev environment with VSCode and Docker, it contains all the necessary Python related plugins to help you modify this project.
-(It is also the environment I used to develop this project)

 The `config_generator/src/component/model_poper.py` file contains the logic to generate the `model_list`.
 It delegates the generation to different `AbstractLLMPoper` implementation defined in the `config_generator/src/component/llm_poper` directory.